Axions and Dark Matter: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Natural Science Foundation of China under grant Number 11305066 and the Fundamental Research Funds for the Central Universities, HUST: No. 2015TS017.
-Q. Y. would like to thank Haoran Di for helpful discussions.
+This work is supported partially by the Natural Science Foundation of China under Grant Number 11305066 and the Fundamental Research Funds for the Central Universities, HUST: No. 2015TS017.
+Q. Yang would like to thank Haoran Di for his helpful discussions.